MonkWarrior08/Daily-Journal-Application/README.md

      - If you choose fish, select fish type and quantity (1 or 2)
    - Food/Supplement power-user features:
      - Type a new single item to auto-add it to the list (case-insensitive, trims ends)
      - Use select(multi) to pick several items.
-The combination is saved under a non-selectable “Saved stacks” header in the dropdown
+The combination is saved under a non-selectable "Saved stacks" header in the dropdown
      - Use Remove to delete either a single item or a saved stack (case-insensitive match)
    - Click Add Entry

-3. Edit and save:
+2. Edit and save:
    - Modify the journal text in the left preview and click Save edit
    - Add Notes and Changes in their respective editors and click their Save buttons (also saved on app close)

-4. To view another date:
+3. To view another date:
    - Select the date from the calendar.
 The journal, Notes, and Changes will load if present

 ## Data Storage